Dreams (video game): Development

-Dreams has similarities to Media Molecule's previous game LittleBigPlanet, the focus being "play, create, share".
-They aimed to merge the three aspects into one experience without separating them.
 Alex Evans and David Smith are the two technical directors; Mark Healey and Kareem Ettouney are creative director and art director respectively.
 Dreams uses a custom engine called BubbleBath that renders objects with particles called "Flecks" rather than polygons.
 The engine was named by the community.

 In 2015, Evans said that the game would be "defined" by players instead of the developer.
 To help new players get into the game, a story campaign is featured to help players adapt to the gameplay mechanics.
 Studio director Siobhan Reddy added that the campaign is used to kickstart a community, and creation is the primary goal of the game.

-According to Evans, one of Media Molecule's goals is to reinvent creativity.
 As a result, they re-imagined Dreams into something as simple as sketching.
 This led the game to feature an impressionist art-style and implement the PlayStation Move motion-based controller.
 Many art styles and technical solutions were attempted before arriving at the final style and solution.
 The team used dreams as the game's setting, as they believed that it allows players to have their own styles, and inspires players to create something "artistic" and "incredible".

 Accessibility is a priority for Media Molecule with Dreams.
 The goal is to make Dreams more accessible so as many people with as many different requirements as possible are able to play.

 In an October 2019 interview, Ettouney said they plan to give creators commercial ownership of their creations and publish them elsewhere.
 In March 2020, creators could apply to a beta evaluation program to sell their work "off PlayStation".

-Release
+Release and end of support

 At Gamescom 2012, Media Molecule announced that they were working on two different projects, with one being Tearaway.
 Dreams was revealed at PlayStation Meeting 2013, with Evans showing a technical demo onstage, involving three players creating an in-game band.
 A teaser for the game was released in July 2014.
 The game was officially announced at Sony Interactive Entertainment's press conference at E3 2015.
 A beta for the game was originally set to be released in 2016, however, it was delayed to 2017 and then to 2018.
 The beta ran from 19 December 2018 until 4 February 2019.
 The game was made available via early access on 16 April 2019, a first for a Sony game, before being officially released on 14 February 2020.
 An update that added support for PlayStation VR was announced on 30 June 2020 and was released on 22 July 2020.
-Online multiplayer is set to be released for the game sometime post-launch.
+In April 2023, Media Molecule announced that they would be ending support for Dreams in September, and limiting the size of future creations to maintain server stability.
+Online multiplayer was set to be released for the game sometime post-launch, but was announced to be cancelled following the game's end of support.

 The game's engine is called the Bubblebath Engine.

 Reception

-Dreams received "generally favorable reviews" according to Metacritic, a review aggregator.
+Dreams received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 Vice compared it to Newgrounds, a website historically hosting Adobe Flash based media "oddities".